-We have just launched our ethical and vegan collections of candles and diffusers, which has taken our eco-credentials and joyful approach into the home.
+We have just launched our ethical and vegan collections of candles and diffusers, which have taken our eco-credentials and joyful approach into the home.

-Using scent within different spaces can make you feel good and better about life.
+Using scents within different spaces can make you feel good and better about life.
 It’s about self-care and creating the right “mood,” reflecting how you want to feel.

 Partnerships are also important if you are a small brand.
 By connecting with others and being part of bigger movements or collaborations, you can tell your story in new and different ways.

-As an independent, British brand I was honoured when we were recently chosen as the first fragrance partner of the internationally renowned Van Gogh Museum in Amsterdam, the Netherlands.
+As an independent, British brand I was honored when we were recently chosen as the first fragrance partner of the internationally renowned Van Gogh Museum in Amsterdam, the Netherlands.